 2. Decide firmly on a course of action

-Well, then, it seems I have come to resolve one way out of writers apathy.
+Well, then, it seems I have come to resolve one way out of writer's apathy.
 Be apathetic to conventional wisdom when it comes to forcing the words.
-Sure it works for some people, but i'm not some people.
+Sure, it works for some people, but many of us are not "some people."
 The daily grind of forcing a few hundred words a day has left me quite unfulfilled in achieving my writing goals.
 Whatever those are, and perhaps it's time I resolve to resolve what those are.

 Conveniently, the Oxford Dictionaries' third definition fits this train (wreck) of thought perfectly...